openspending/fiscal-data-package/spec/index.md

 #### Chart of Accounts

 It is common for both revenue and expenditure that there is some general "economic" classification for the item using the publisher's chart of accounts.
-Relevant fields for this dimension:
+Relevant attributes for this dimension:

 * `code`:  The internal code identifier for the economic classification.
 * `title`:  Human-readable name of the economic classification of the budget item (i.e. the type of expenditure, e.g. purchases of goods, personnel expenses, etc.), drawn from the publisher's chart of accounts.